 Paddington locals had long been calling out for a wine bar.
 And in 2021, they received one – in a former clothing store on Given Terrace.

 Eli Rami and Sam Holman – who also run Latrobe Terrace coffee haunt, Blackout – converted the three-storey space into a modern, airy stunner with white exposed brick walls, intricate cornicing, a tiled bar and timber panelling.
 During the day, open glass windows allow plenty of natural light in.
-And at night, the space is moody and dimly-lit.
+And at night, the space is moody and dimly lit.

 Upstairs, a leather lounge and a few tables offer a bird’s eye view of the bar (they’re arguably the best seats in the house).
-Downstairs, a large private dining table sits in sight of the 450-bottle underground cellar.
+Downstairs, a large private dining table sits in sight of the impressive underground cellar.